isomerpages/sciencecentre-emag/_stories/DIY/Robotic Hands: An Easier Life for Us?.md

 <p></p>
 <h4><strong>Building a simple robotic hand</strong></h4>
 <p>Become a robotic engineer in this holiday activity!
 Transform cardboard
-rolls, drinking straws and air-dry clay into a robotic hand.</p>
+rolls, drinking straws, and air-dry clay into a robotic hand.</p>
 <p></p>
 <p>Through hands-on design, you will learn about the basic mechanics of robotics,
 such as joints, levers, and control systems.
 As you build, you will enhance